konradszejgiec/tasklist/README.md

 ## General info

-This project is a task list with possibilites to add tasks, store tasks in local storage and filter stored tasks.
+This project is a task list with possibilites to add tasks, store tasks in local storage, remove tasks from local storage and filter stored tasks.

 ## Technologies